djalbat/yapp/README.md

 Yapp is a fully fledged pretty printer that can also double as an editor.
 It has a powerful lexer and parser under the hood as well as the ability to process parsed content in order to refine its appearance still further.
 The result is an experience that rivals commercial editors.

 Yapp is fully configurable.
-You can style it overall or target a specific languages.
-Its plugin architecture allows support to be added for any additional language.
+You can style it overall or target specific syntaxes.
+Yapp's plugin architecture also makes it easy to support additional languages.

+**If you simply want to see Yapp in action without further ado**, then clone this repository, open the `index.html` file and choose a language.
+Otherwise read on.

 ![JavaScript](https://github.com/djalbat/yapp/blob/master/assets/javascript.png)

 ![XML](https://github.com/djalbat/yapp/blob/master/assets/xml.png)

 ![JSON](https://github.com/djalbat/yapp/blob/master/assets/json.png)

-**If you simply want to see Yapp in action without further ado**, then clone this repository, open the `index.html` file and choose a language.
-Otherwise read on.

 ## Installation